The Cross-Kernel Margin: A Robustness Measure for Quantum Kernel Methods: Numerical Experiments

-We outline the pipeline followed to numerically test our bounds using the selected feasible datasets.
-The specific parameters used for each dataset are detailed in Table \ref{tab:DatasetSelec}.
+In this section, we outline the pipeline followed to numerically test the stability bounds derived in Section \ref{sec:UB} across multiple datasets using the local depolarising noise model as the noise model used to induce kernel perturbations.
+Four different datasets were used to perform five numerical simulations, and the corresponding results are depicted in Figure \ref{fig:pertBounds}.
+The specific parameters used for each dataset are detailed in Table \ref{tab:DatasetSelec} in Appendix \ref{app: ExpParam}.

-Once suitable datasets are selected, the data from each dataset is preprocessed and scaled as discussed in Section \ref{sec: MarginGenLink}.
-The data is then split into training and test datasets using the same split as for the training and validation datasets when selecting the feasible datasets for consistency.
-The SVM model is then trained using this initial $C_0$, and the margin is extracted.
+To validate the stability bounds, the data from each dataset is first preprocessed and scaled as discussed in Section \ref{sec: MarginGenLink}.
 A similar pipeline as discussed in Section \ref{sec: MarginGenLink} is used.

 The training set is passed through a quantum circuit composed of two qubits and $L$ layers of unitary gates, where each layer corresponds to a layer of IQP encoding gates.
-The number of unitary layers used in this quantum circuit is dataset-dependent and outlined in Table \ref{tab:DatasetSelec}.
+The number of unitary layers used in this quantum circuit is dataset-dependent and outlined in Table \ref{tab:DatasetSelec} in Appendix \ref{app: ExpParam}.

-All numerical experiments were conducted using \textit{Pennylane} \cite{bergholm2018pennylane}.
-For this experiment, the quantum circuit, depicted in Figure \ref{fig:LlayersLocalCircuit}, was again modified to incorporate local depolarising noise channels using Pennylane's \textit{qml.DepolarizingChannel} function.
+All numerical simulations were conducted using \textit{Pennylane} \cite{bergholm2018pennylane}.
+For this experiment, the quantum circuit, depicted in Figure \ref{fig:LlayersLocalCircuit}, was used to incorporate local depolarising noise channels using Pennylane's \textit{qml.DepolarizingChannel} function.
 As discussed in Section \ref{sec: MarginGenLink}, noise channels are applied to each qubit after each unitary layer.

-A quantum kernel is obtained for increasing levels of noise using this quantum circuit and used to train the classical SVM model from which the noisy margin is extracted.
-The tunable parameter, $\beta$ was set to the value of $0$ in equation (\ref{Cdef}) and used to compute the theoretical $C$ value for the Heart and Gaussian datasets and was set to $1$ for the remaining datasets.

-Notably, when we discuss the noisy margin, we refer to the margin obtained in the following way.
-We initially train an SVM model using a kernel matrix obtained from a noisy quantum circuit.
-This model then solves an optimisation problem and returns a dual solution.
-We then store this solution, resulting from the noisy kernel matrix and compute the geometric margin with the ideal kernel matrix resulting from the ideal circuit.
-This is computed using the inverse of the squared norm of the weight vector, as described in Section \ref{sec: Theory}.

-This method is used since it adequately describes how noise impacts the geometric margin value, which strongly correlates with generalisation performance as discussed in Section \ref{sec: MarginGenLink}.
-This method tests how well SVM models that are trained in the presence of noise can generalise.
-It effectively tests how much \textit{useful information} survives in the kernel matrix during training and whether the model is still able to learn patterns from this noisy matrix and achieve an informative dual solution.
-This approach isolates the learning ability and portrays how robust the model is when learning in the presence of noise.